Semantic parsing: Question answering

+the sequence of actions (AS) and corresponding SPARQL semantic parses (SP).

 Code generation

 Popular datasets for code generation include two trading card datasets that link the text that appears on cards to code that precisely represents those cards.
 One was constructed linking Magic: The Gathering card texts to Java snippets; the other by linking Hearthstone card texts to Python snippets.
 The IFTTT dataset uses a specialized domain-specific language with short conditional commands.
 The Django dataset pairs Python snippets with English and Japanese pseudocode describing them.
 The RoboCup dataset pairs English rules with their representations in a domain-specific language that can be understood by virtual soccer-playing robots.

+Application Areas

+Within the field of natural language processing (NLP), semantic parsing deals with transforming human language into a format that is easier for machines to understand and comprehend.
+This method is useful in a number of contexts: